"Hemorrhoids on Dogs by Dr. Lianne McLeod" text above a round image of a pug with a cream-colored background.

 Common Anal Sac Problems in Dogs

-Below are common anal sac complications that affect dogs:
+Below are common anal sac complications that affect dogs that you may have mistaken for a hemorrhoid:

 1. Impacted Canine Anal Glands